No, I’m not sponsored by Frito-Lay this week. No matter how much it looks like it. (Pepsi! The choice of a new generation!)

 - Diced onions

-- Hot sauce (I like El Yucateco Green Habareno, but use your favorite)
+- Hot sauce (I like El Yucateco Green Habanero, but use your favorite)

 - Saute the aromatics and toast the spices: Heat the vegetable oil in the pressure cooker pot over medium-high heat until shimmering.
 Add the onions, garlic, and 1/2 teaspoon kosher salt.
 Saute until the onions are softened, about 5 minutes, then make a hole in the middle of the onions and add the chili powder, cumin, and oregano.
 Toast until you smell the spices, about 1 minute, then stir them into the onions.

-- Simmer the beef until no longer pink, stir in the beans,top with the tomatoes: Pour in 1 cup of water, then scrape the bottom of the pot with a wooden spoon to loosen any stuck onions or spices.
-Add the beef, 1 teaspoon kosher salt, and brown sugar, and cook, stirring and breaking up the beef until the beef is no longer pink, about 5 minutes.
+- Simmer the beef until no longer pink, stir in the beans, top with the tomatoes: Pour in 1 cup of water, then scrape the bottom of the pot with a wooden spoon to loosen any stuck onions or spices.
+Add the beef, 1 teaspoon kosher salt, and brown sugar.
+Cook, stirring and breaking up the beef, until the beef is no longer pink, about 5 minutes.
 Stir in the beans.
 Pour the tomatoes with green chiles on top of the beef mixture, but don’t stir – the tomatoes may burn if they sink to the bottom of the pot.

-- Pressure cook the chili: Lock the lid on the pressure cooker and bring the cooker up to high pressure.
+- Pressure cook for 12 minutes with a natural pressure release: Lock the lid on the pressure cooker and bring the cooker up to high pressure.
 (Read your fine pressure cooker manual for how to do this).
 Cook at high pressure for 12 minutes in an electric PC, 10 minutes in a stovetop PC.
 Let the pressure come down naturally, about 15 minutes.
 Unlock the lid, stir, break up any large clumps of meat, and add salt and pepper to taste.

 - Serve in the Fritos bags: For each serving: Cut open a Frito bag lengthwise (not across the top).
 Spoon a ladle or two of chili into the bag, then top with the shredded cheese, diced onions, and (optional) the hot sauce.
 Grab a spoon, and eat straight out of the bag.